 Uganda is a unique Africa safari destination compared to its eastern counterparts.
-On your Uganda safari holiday, you should expect a more varied landscape from the savannah plains to the rugged western region filled with various game, primates, and unique bird species.
+What you should expect on safari in Uganda is a more varied landscape from the savannah plains to the rugged western region filled with various game, primates, and unique bird species.
 General game viewing is excellent year-round, thanks to significant concentrations of wildlife, temperate climate, and wide-open landscapes.
 Expect game viewing in generally closed 4x4s with three rows of seating and a pop-top roof hatch.
 Accommodation is mainly in authentic traditional lodges and tented camps.
 And Uganda is best for a safari combination of primates viewing, guided bush walks, cultural tours, game drives, and boat safaris.

 As you head west, the most outstanding feature is the beautifully terraced rugged landscape enveloped in emerald shades of green.
 Uganda sits in a basin between the eastern savannah plains and the western rainforest jungle ecosystem, forming magnificent terrain for an impressive variety of safari experiences.

-Expect a Uganda safari to typically consist of a classic savannah plains game drive, a traditional boat safari, and gorilla trekking or chimpanzee tracking through the pristine rainforest jungles to find our cousin primates.
+A safari in Uganda typically consists of a classic wildlife viewing game drive, a traditional boat safari, and gorilla trekking or chimpanzee tracking through the pristine rainforest jungles to find our cousin primates.
 Birding is outstanding, with more than 1050 bird species flocking to exotic habitats.
 The most sought-after bird for a true birder is the grotesques prehistoric shoebill that hunts in the swampy areas of Entebbe and Murchison Falls National Park.

 Although wildlife densities in Uganda’s big game safari parks don’t match eastern destinations, game viewing on Uganda safari trips is greatly rewarding.
 Tourist numbers in Uganda’s game parks are a mere fraction of those visiting the more developed destinations, making a safari in Uganda a more private experience.
 Lion, elephant, or leopard sightings are a moment to treasure, and you’ll seldom share such moments with swarms of vehicles.